Pinakee15/Loan-Analysis-for-Consumer-Analysis-Company/README.md

 default, then approving the loan may lead to a financial loss for the company

-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+In this case study, I will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.